 What’s the deal with vitamin B12?

-There are eight B vitamins, and all of them give your body energy by helping to convert food into fuel.
+There are eight B vitamins, and all of them give your body energy by helping to convert food into fuel (be sure you're not making these vitamin mistakes).
 Vitamin B12 is especially important in producing DNA and maintaining healthy nerve and blood cells.
 One way it protects blood cells is by preventing megaloblastic anemia, a condition that reduces the amount of oxygen your red blood cells can carry.
 The recommended daily amount of B12 is 2.4 mcg, and most people consume that much naturally by eating healthy amounts of protein.
 A deficiency occurs when vitamin B12 isn’t a regular part of someone’s diet or when someone can’t absorb the nutrient properly.
+Here are some vitamin B12 deficiency symptoms you should be on the lookout for.

 Your hands or feet feel numb and tingling

 Feeling overly tired, weak, or short of breath?
 Your blood cells could be the culprit.
-Since vitamin B12 plays an important role with blood cells, a deficiency often results in megaloblastic anemia.
+Since vitamin B12 plays an important role with blood cells, one of the vitamin B12 deficiency symptoms you could experience is megaloblastic anemia.
 The body starts producing large, immature red blood cells that can’t carry oxygen throughout the body.
 That lack of oxygen makes you feel run down.
 Here are other medical reasons you might be tired all the time.

 Your skin is pale or yellowish

 When your skin starts losing its healthy glow, your chances of having a vitamin deficiency grow.
 If you’re anemic, “you’re getting less efficient large cells that aren’t doing the job of carrying oxygen and oxygenating the blood, so that can lead to paleness,” Angelone says.
-Indian researchers also found that jaundice can be a symptom of a severe lack of vitamin B12.
+Indian researchers also found that jaundice can be one of the vitamin B12 deficiency symptoms that indicated a severe lack of vitamin B12.
 Jaundice is also a symptom of liver cancer and certain other cancers, so it's smart to see your doctor to investigate the cause.

 You’re vegan or vegetarian

 Sorry veggie lovers: Plants don’t contain B12.
 The vitamin is only found in meat, eggs, poultry, and products that come directly from animals.
 That means vegetarians and especially vegans are at high risk for a vitamin B12 deficiency.
 However, you can still take supplements and even some fortified grains—certain breakfast cereals and nutritional yeasts—to get this necessary nutrient.
 Angelone cautions to check food labels before buying these products.
 Some organic versions don’t include B12.
-Here's what happens to your body when you start eating vegan.
+Here are some other nutrients and vitamins you might be missing if you're vegan or vegetarian.

 You have diabetes

-Although not everyone who has diabetes will also have a vitamin B12 problem, researchers are becoming increasingly more aware of a risk for those who have type 1 or type 2 diabetes.
+Although not everyone who has diabetes will also show vitamin B12 deficiency symptoms, researchers are becoming increasingly more aware of a risk for those who have type 1 or type 2 diabetes.
 A study from England found that out of 283 type 2 diabetics on high-dose metformin, 33 percent had a vitamin B12 deficiency.
 Additionally, Indian researchers tested 90 type 1 diabetics and found that 45 percent had low levels of the nutrient.
 Check out these other easy-to-miss symptoms of diabetes.

 You take medicine for heartburn

-Serotonin is a neurotransmitter that keeps your brain and mood functioning correctly, and researchers believe a deficit in this chemical can lead to depression.
+Serotonin is a neurotransmitter that keeps your brain and mood functioning correctly, and researchers believe a deficit in this chemical can lead to depression, one of the vitamin B12 deficiency symptoms to watch for.
 Vitamin B12 improves neurotransmitter production and communication between nerves, so a shortage in B12 could also mean a shortage in serotonin.
 “If somebody is depressed, that may be that they don’t have enough available serotonin, but it may be that they’re not making enough because they don’t have the building blocks to make it.
 And B12 is one of the building blocks,” Angelone says.
 Here are other warning signs of depression not to miss.

 You’re becoming forgetful